Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model: Introduction

-A deep generative model is an appropriate way to find the inverse value of a policy.
-Except for the flow-based deep generative model (FDGM), other deep generative models are not good candidates for defining an inverse model in HRL since they incur a high cost because of their intrinsic mechanism.
-Yet, an FDGM supports the exact inverse value of a policy without the problem of other deep generative methods.
-However, an FDGM has an inherent restriction between the input and output dimension and also has a chronic defect, a biased log-density estimate.
-The former makes it difficult to define the inverse model which uses a general method to support the flexible choice of a goal dimension without a constraint.
-A large body of research is being conducted to overcome the latter in FDGM.
-Our research considers an architecture devised from one of the existing solutions to the latter to take advantage of the merits of FDGM in HRL in spite of its disadvantages.
+The FDGM, capable of supporting the exact inverse value of a policy, is a promising candidate for defining an inverse model in HRL \cite{47, 48, 49, 50, 51, 55}.
+However, FDGM has inherent limitations, including a restriction between input and output dimensions, as well as a chronic issue—biased log-density estimation \cite{56, 57}.
+The former limitation makes it challenging to define an inverse model that uses a general method to support the flexible choice of goal dimensions.
+Meanwhile, ongoing research is addressing the latter issue in FDGM \cite{52, 53, 54}.
+Our research proposes an architecture inspired by \cite{39}, which is shown in Fig. \ref{fig:both_architecture}, to leverage the advantages of FDGM in HRL while mitigating its inherent limitations.

+Our model is compared to HIRO in terms of the methodology for off-policy correction and the issue of biased log-density estimation in FDGM.
+Additionally, our model is compared to Latent Space Policies (LSP) \cite{23}, which uses FDGM for HRL shown in Fig. \ref{fig:both_architecture}, regarding the issue of the invertible bijective transformation function in FDGM mentioned above.
+A comparative analysis between our proposed model and the reference models is presented in Table \ref{Comparison_model}.

-Using an optimal off-policy correction in HRL to synchronize each level of HRL after it is trained, one should answer the following questions.
-How can the off-policy correction in HRL be operated using the internal state of a newly trained lower-level policy for the optimal training of its higher-level policy?
-How can one address the disadvantage of a FDGM when it is considered for a lower-level policy in order to use its inverse operation for relabelling a goal for off-policy correction?
-How can the freedom of the goal dimension be ensured for various commands of a higher-level policy in the off-policy correction when an FDGM is considered for our model?
-Is it possible to use the suggested model as a general inverse model of the model-free RL in HRL?
+In utilizing optimal off-policy correction to synchronize each level of HRL, several key questions arise.
+How can off-policy correction in HRL be effectively implemented using the current internal knowledge of a newly trained lower-level policy to optimize the training of its higher-level policy?
+Additionally, how can the limitations of FDGM be addressed when considering it for a lower-level policy, particularly when leveraging its inverse operation to relabel goals for off-policy correction?

-To summarize, our research introduces a novel HRL model architecture to define an inverse model of the model-free RL in HRL that uses an FDGM for off-policy correction.
-We take advantage of the inverse operation of an FDGM for the purpose of off-policy correction in HRL.
-In contrast to the previous method proposed in \cite{18}, our model pursues a direct method to find the exact goal reflecting the state of a newly updated lower-level policy for relabelling the previous goal of its higher-level policy.
-To evaluate our model, we use the same environment, which includes several tasks, as in the previous research \cite{18}.
-Our results are compared with the results of HIRO \cite{18} in terms of speed and accuracy.
-The results show the superior ability of our model over HIRO.
+Our experimental results on benchmark MuJoCo environments demonstrate that our approach outperforms HIRO and LSP in terms of both speed and performance accuracy.
+In summary, the contributions of this research are as follows: